CuBoulder/express_documentation/docs/creating_custom_bundles.md

 If your bundle shows up in the wrong bundle page, check Atlas for multiple versions of the code asset and ensure proper labels/tags are present.

-If your bundle shows up in both core/admin **and** either addon/request/beta, check to see if the machine name of the bundle ends in "_bundle".
-If so, add "bundle_group = xxxxx_bundles" to the .info file of your bundle.
-(Note: machine name bundles will show up in either core or admin unless you specifically move them via the bundle_group element in the .info file.)
+If your bundle shows up in both core/admin **and** either addon/request/beta, then the code is wrong and needs fixing...

 ### Creating A Tag